chipjulien/DefensiveStats/README.md

 #TODO

-Debug balltracking.py - May need to move the project into C++ Build defensive Algo's
+-Debug balltracking.py - May need to move the project into C++

+-Build defensive Algo's